Pretty-Good-Freedom-Tech/brainstorm/README.md

 - Blacklist
 - Whitelist
 - GrapeRank parameters
+- more customizations coming soon

 ## Usage

 ### As a normal Nostr relay

 Once your WoT relay is active, you can use it as a normal Nostr relay, filtered by your WoT to remove spam and other unwanted content.
 A good way to test whether your WoT relay is working: Create a new npub; use your WoT relay as your sole relay; and set the feed to global.
 Not every client can do this.
 Try nosdrudel.ninja if your favorite client can't.

+### Personalized recommendations

+Work in progress:
+- recommended follows
+- trending content
+- other lists curated by your Grapevine and more!

 ### Use your personalized WoT scores with other nostr clients